Official Visit to Denmark from the UK, Day Three

 In what can only be seen as a coincidence, the fire brigade was called to Amalienborg during the dinner, as a service lift in the basement overheated and caught on fire.
 The official party was undisturbed and the fire was quickly extinguished.
 A similar incident occured the last time a member of the British Royal Family was dining at Amalienborg – the Duke and Duchess of Cambridge were at a private lunch with the Crown Prince Couple in November last year when a fire alarm went off.Filed under British Royals, Danish Royals

-Tagged Crown Prince Frederik, Crown Princess Mary, Elizabeth II's Diamond Jubilee, Fashion, Margrethe II, Military, Official Visit, Prince Henrik the Prince Consort, Prince Joachim of Denmark, Princess Benedikte, Princess Marie, The Duchess of Cornwall, The Prince of Wales.
+Tagged Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Elizabeth II's Diamond Jubilee, Fashion, Margrethe II of Denmark, Military, Official Visit, Prince Henrik the Prince Consort, Prince Joachim of Denmark, Princess Benedikte of Denmark, Princess Marie of Denmark, The Duchess of Cornwall, The Prince of Wales.